 Of households served by Ozarks Food Harvest

-Must choose between paying for food or utilities
+must choose between paying for food or utilities

 This study provides an in-depth look at who is in need, how the need is met and by whom

 The Hunger in America quadrennial study of hunger has been conducted by Feeding America since 1993.
-It provides an updated estimate of the number of clients served annually, within food bank service areas, which increased from 155,000 individuals in the Ozarks in 2010, to more than 261,000 in southwest Missouri this year.
+It provides an updated estimate of the number of people served annually, within food bank service areas, which increased from 155,000 individuals in the Ozarks in 2010, to more than 261,000 individuals in southwest Missouri this year.
 Those numbers are unduplicated people receiving assistance by the network throughout the year.Read the full report

 families in the ozarks still struggle to afford food

 This is in part thanks to the slow recovery of the economy.
-Hunger in America 2014 revealed Ozarks Food Harvest and its partner agencies continue to serve thousands of clients.
+Hunger in America 2014 revealed Ozarks Food Harvest and its partner agencies continue to serve thousands of people.
 This study provides much needed data to support the stories we’ve been hearing over the past year.
 The economy has experienced an unusually slow recovery since the deep recession, and many families still struggle to afford food.
 The nation has experienced higher-than-average inflation and the rising cost of food.
 While unemployment rates have declined, many workers at the bottom of the labor market have not seen a real increase in wages for many years.Read OFH's Executive Summary

 Their child is likely age 6-17 years old and participates in the NSLP (National School Lunch Program), which allows them to receive free meals at school.
 This means the family has to provide an extra 5-10 meals each week during the summer when school is not in session.

 These parents would like more fresh fruits and vegetables.
 They are forced to purchase inexpensive, unhealthy food to make ends meet.
 Most of all, they expend a great deal of effort to piece together solutions that reduce the likelihood of hunger in their household.